Tyler Boyd Player Prop Bets for NFL Week 11 | Cincinnati vs. Las Vegas 11/21/2021

 Season Stats

-- Boyd has racked up 409 receiving yards (45.4 per game) and two touchdowns, reeling in 38 balls on 55 targets.
+- Boyd has put together a 409-yard season so far (45.4 yards per game) with two touchdowns, hauling in 38 passes on 55 targets.

 - So far this season, 19.0% of the 290 passes thrown by his team have gone Boyd's way.

-- Boyd has seen the ball thrown his way five times in the red zone this season, 14.7% of his team's 34 red zone pass attempts.
+- Boyd (five red zone targets) has been the recipient of 14.7% of his team's 34 red zone pass attempts.

-- The Bengals have run 56.3% passing plays and 43.7% rushing plays this season.
-They rank 11th in the NFL in scoring.
+- The Bengals have called a pass in 56.3% of their plays from scrimmage this year while running the ball 43.7% of the time.
+This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Raiders.